Calgary's Climate Program

-Everyday activities such as heating and lighting our homes, moving around the city and disposing of our waste all contribute to climate change.
 Approximately two-thirds of the total greenhouse gas emissions in Calgary are caused by heating, lighting and power demands in buildings.
 The other third of emissions are due to transportation emissions (gasoline and diesel usage) and the remaining one per cent of emissions in Calgary come from methane from our landfills.

 City of Calgary operations (our buildings and facilities, our fleet, our landfills) represent four per cent of the total emissions in Calgary.
 The remaining 96 per cent comes from the residential, commercial, industrial and institutional sectors in Calgary.

 Alberta has experienced significant changes to its climate in recent decades.
 Average annual temperatures in Alberta are expected to continue to increase.
-Just as a fever can be dangerous in our body, a change of a few degrees can have significant and dangerous impacts on the climate.

 Climate modelling tells us Calgary will experience more severe and frequent extreme weather events such as heat waves, drought and severe storms.
 A detailed analysis of the climate modelling results are provided within the Climate Projections for Calgary Report.

 Climate change hazards pose risks to the health and wellness of Calgarians, the economy, public infrastructure and services, homes and private property, and natural ecosystems.

 Eight climate hazards are becoming more likely and/or severe due to climate change.